-A student on Academic Warning or Probation may appeal the credit restriction by completing the Academic Plan form and presenting it in person to the academic advisor and Dean of Instruction/designee for approval to register for more credits than Academic Warning and Academic Probation status allow.
+A student on Academic Warning or Probation may appeal the credit restriction by completing the Academic Plan form and presenting it in person to the program advisor and Dean of Instruction/designee for approval to register for more credits than Academic Warning and Academic Probation status allow.

 - Successive Academic Probation

 A student in Academic Probation status who does not earn the minimum CUM GPA required for Satisfactory Academic Standing or a semester GPA of at least 2.0 in the next or subsequent semesters will not be allow to register for the next semester unless the student establishes an Academic Plan with his advisor that is approved by the advisor and the Dean of Instruction/designee.
-The academic advisor and Dean may approve any number of credits for registration including none for that semester.
+The program advisor and Dean may approve any number of credits for registration including none for that semester.

 - Academic Suspension